-6. Click Finish.
-The Setup Wizard closes.

-If you selected the option to launch the Pictometry Image Driver for ArcMap configuration utility and if User Account Control (UAC) is enabled, then the following window opens.
+6. Click Finish to exit the Setup wizard and launch the Pictometry Image Driver for ArcMap Configuration Utility.

+If User Account Control (UAC) is enabled, then the following window opens.

-Note: If UAC is disabled, the Configuration utility might run silently and you might not see the previous dialog box.
+Note: If UAC is disabled, the Configuration Utility might run silently and you might not see the previous dialog box.
 In that case, steps 7 - 10 of this procedure would not apply.
-(See "If UAC is disabled ..." below for more information.)
+(For more information, see "If UAC is disabled ..." on page 6.)

 - 7. Make sure that ArcMap is installed and that it is not currently running. - 8.
 Click OK.
-The User Account Control (UAC) dialog box opens. - 9.
-Click Yes on the User Account Control dialog box to allow the Configuration utility to make changes to your computer.
+The User Account Control (UAC) dialog box opens.

+9. Click Yes on the User Account Control dialog box to allow the Configuration Utility to make changes to your computer.